How to Perform an Effective Fit Gap Analysis (+ Templates)

 Here’s what you must do at this stage:

-Fit gap analysis templates can help streamline this process as they provide a framework to capture insights and track progress effectively.
+Gap analysis templates can help streamline this process by providing a framework for capturing insights and tracking progress effectively.

 Fit gap analysis templates make the entire process easier to manage by providing a clear, structured format.
 They guide you through each step, from evaluating current processes to planning changes.